neuviemeporte/f15se2-ex/README.md

 1. Missiles follow the actually selected targets instead of the closest one.
 1. Asset converters allow loading original 3D models into modeling software, could lead to better/more models in the future.
 Fonts and sprites are also exported.

-## Planned features and improvements
+## Planned improvements

-These are things that were never part of, or were broken in the original that are planned to get fixed or added in this project.

-1. Improve the target view in the right display to show the actual view of the target from the player's perspective, right now it's just drawn on top of fake ground and sky.
 1. Make the missiles more difficult to evade, as it's currently trivial (just beam them, i.e. put them on approx 90deg angle to the plane).
 Implement quasi-realistic missile energy management with self propelled/ballistic stages and gradual reduction in maneuverability.
 Denser air at lower altitudes should influence missile drag.
 Terrain masking should make missiles lose track.
 1. Countermeasures (chaff/flare) are too effective (100%) against missiles.
 Take missile aspect into account, e.g. chaff should not do much for a missile coming straight on, and flares should be less effective against a heat seeker missile coming from the rear.
 1. Make enemy plane AI more capable, right now planes are barely a nuisance, slow, barely maneuvering, will rarely shoot missiles, not sure getting hit by gunfire is even possible.
 1. More realistic player aircraft handling, right now it's too responsive, turns too quickly.
 1. Implement missile trails for better situational awareness/cool visuals.
+1. Make the target view in the right display show the actual view of the target from the player's perspective, right now it's just drawn on top of fake ground and sky.
 1. In-game menu for configuration (keyboard/joystick binds, video resolution, turn engine sounds on and off, ...)
 1. Better damage model for player aircraft, currently being hit by a missile only results in a small drop of maximum RPM.
 Simulate full/partial loss of stability, broken systems, weapons, hydraulics etc., up to instant destruction.
 1. Better clouds and smoke effects, right now these are solid polygons in mid air.
 1. More varied terrain and water, these are completely flat with occasional pyramids that are supposed to represent mountains.
 It can continue to be flat shaded/polygon based to not change the look of the game too much, but we definitely need more vertices and/or textures.
 1. Let player skip the ejection sequence and go straight to debriefing.
 1. Implement a full 3D cockpit with 3DOF/6DOF head movement with the hat switch and/or TrackIR.
-1. Map and editor.
+1. Map and 3D model editors.
 1. Multiplayer.
 1. Port the game back to 32bit DOS.
 1. VR support. 😈